neuralmagic/deepsparse/src/deepsparse/server/README.md

  - Run `deepsparse.server --help` to lookup the available CLI arguments.

 ```
 --host TEXT                     Bind socket to this host.
 Use --host 0.0.0.0
                                 to make the application available on your
                                 local network.
 IPv6 addresses are supported,
                                 for example: --host '::'.
 Defaults to
                                 0.0.0.0

 --port INTEGER                  Bind to a socket with this port.
 Defaults to
                                 5543.

 --workers INTEGER               Use multiple worker processes.
 Defaults to
                                 1.

-        --log_level                     Sets the logging level.
+--log_level TEXT                Sets the logging level.
 Defaults to info.

 --config_file TEXT              Configuration file containing info on how to
                                 serve the desired models.

 --task TEXT                     The task the model_path is serving.
 For
                                 example, one of: question_answering,
                                 text_classification, token_classification.
                                 Ignored if config file is supplied.

 --model_path TEXT               The path to a model.onnx file, a model
                                 folder containing the model.onnx and
                                 supporting files, or a SparseZoo model stub.
                                 Ignored if config_file is supplied.

 --batch_size INTEGER            The batch size to serve the model from
                                 model_path with.
 Ignored if config_file is
                                 supplied.

 --help                          Show this message and exit.
 ```

 ### Single Model Inference